The Mortenson Family Foundation

 Equity as Central Priority:

 The foundation committed $3 million over three years starting in 2020 specifically for racial equity work, including $600,000 in grants to cultural Community Development Financial Institutions and $2.4 million for community participatory grantmaking.
 Major grants have included $1 million to the Minnesota Philanthropic Collective to Combat Anti-Blackness and $1 million to Linking Leaders.
-The foundation explicitly seeks to increase grantmaking to organizations "led by and for community" and leaders of color.
+The foundation explicitly seeks to increase grantmaking to organisations "led by and for community" and leaders of colour.

 What They Value: